 Dallas Market Report

-Current lease rates for office and warehouse lease space remain at a record all time high and going higher in all of the better Dallas Fort Worth sub-markets due to raging demand and lack of available inventory.
-The market is on fire, rocked by record demand and terrific absorption.
-Occupancy rates are very high as well reinforcing the record lease rates.
+Current lease rates for Class A office and new warehouse space remain high in better Dallas Fort Worth sub-markets due to demand and lack of available inventory.
+The market is still hot for the better Class A property.
+Occupancy rates are OK but not as tight as they were in the runup to 2020.
 Even historically dowdy sub-markets, Stemmons for example, are enjoying record occupancy rates as tenants flee the better higher priced sub-markets due to rate sensitivity in the face of high rates for lease renewals.

 What’s Important to DFW Businesses